niess/pumas/README.md

 ## Description

-PUMAS performs the transport of relativistic &mu; or &tau; in both forward and backward Monte-Carlo.
+PUMAS performs the transport of relativistic &mu; or &tau; in both forward and backward Monte Carlo.
 The library is written in C99 with the Standard Library as sole dependency.
 PUMAS is thread safe by design.
 The library also allows to generate muons or taus energy loss tables in the [PDG](http://pdg.lbl.gov/2016/AtomicNuclearProperties/index.html) format.
-These tables, or those provided by the PDG, are needed as input for the PUMAS library initialisation.
+These tables, or those provided by the PDG, are needed as input for the Physics.

 ## Installation